-For 31 years the Plant City Dr. MLK Cultural Arts Festival has promoted increased diversity awareness and opportunities for citizens of Plant City and surrounding West Central Florida to actively engage in gaining knowledge, and history of African culture.
+For over 30 years the Plant City Dr. MLK Cultural Arts Festival has promoted increased diversity awareness and opportunities for citizens of Plant City and surrounding West Central Florida to actively engage in gaining knowledge, and history of African culture.
 Currently leading this effort is the 16 year Tampa Bay Black Heritage Festival, providing 21 days of cultural experiences in partnership with the City of Tampa, St. Petersburg and City of Plant City.
 The Plant City MLK Festival has worked with the organizers of the Tampa Bay Black Heritage Festival for 13 years now.

 The first festival was held January 1986 in celebration of President Reagan signing a bill in 1983 designating the third Monday of January as a federal holiday honoring Dr. Martin Luther King Jr.